leywino/leywino/README.md

 - 🌱 I’m currently learning **Kotlin**

-- 👨‍💻 All of my projects are available at [http://leywin.xyz/](http://leywin.xyz/)
+- 👨‍💻 All of my projects are available at my [portfolio](https://leywino.github.io/portfolio/)

 - 💬 Ask me about **Flutter & Android**